-Why You Should Go Without A Shampoo
+Why You Should Avoid Shampoo Once In A While

 Shampoos contain detergents that clean your hair easily.
 But certain ingredients in shampoos can cause scalp irritation and make your hair dry and brittle.
 They may also cause hair loss in the long run.
 Skipping shampoos has some benefits:

 - Improved scalp health

 There are quite a few natural alternatives to shampoos.
 These are easy to use and promote long-term hair and scalp health.